benwzj/benwzj.github.io/_posts/2023-11-19-memo-react.md

 ---
 layout: post
-title: Use Memory in React
+title: Use Memoization in React
 date: 2023-11-19
 category: React
 tags: React Hook Rendering
 toc:
-  - name: API `memo`
+  - name: API `React.memo()`
   - name: Hook `useMemo`
   - name: Hook `useCallback`
 ---

+The main thing that React does is keep our UI in sync with our application state.
+The tool that it uses to do this is called a “re-render”.

+Each re-render is a snapshot of what the application's UI should look like at a given moment in time, based on the current application state.
+You can use Memoization function to memoize these snapshot for optimization.

-## API `memo`
+## API `React.memo()`

 React normally re-renders a component whenever its parent re-renders.
-With `memo`, you can create a component that React will not re-render when its parent re-renders so long as its new props are the same as the old props.
+With `React.memo()`, you can create a component that React will not re-render when its parent re-renders so long as its new **props** are the same as the old props.
 Such a component is said to be memoized.

 ### How to check if a compnent is re-rendered